ilanschnell/bitarray/README.rst

 ``search(bitarray, [limit])`` -> list
-   Searches for the given a bitarray in self, and returns the start positions where bitarray matches self as a list.
+   Searches for the given bitarray in self, and return the list of start positions.
    The optional argument limits the number of search results to the integer specified.
 By default, all search results are returned.